Asphalt Roofing Shingle Repair, Install & Replacement

 3. Apply the underlayment.

-Next, we’ll apply the underlayment, the final layer between your home and your shingles.
+Next, we’ll apply the roof underlayment, the final layer between your home and your shingles.
 You can opt for a felt paper or synthetic underlayment, though many contractors and homeowners prefer the synthetic material’s enhanced protection.

 4. Install the shingles.

 Finally, we’ll begin installing your new shingles.
 Our highly trained team of roofing contractors will work quickly, typically finishing the installation within two to three days.
 Most importantly, we’ll leave you with a sturdy, professionally installed roof that will last for decades.

 At the project’s close, one of our team members will inspect your rooftop to ensure proper installation.
 As soon as you’ve signed off on the installation, you’ll receive our signature Maxx Warranty, guaranteeing our work and covering your rooftop so you can feel confident in a job done right.